emmatekulova/flex_prover/README.md

 ## Problem

-Traders often need to prove their performance (PnL, win rate, etc.) to others — for credibility, fund management, or competitions.
-Current options are either too broad or too fragile:
+Traders are seeking to showcase their performance to the public or potential employers and face a common issue: the lack of a verifiable, trustless standard for sharing authenticated trades.

+The current options all fail in the same ways:

-- **Sharing read-only API keys** exposes your entire account: balances, positions, order history — far more than you want to reveal.
+- **Sharing read-only API keys** gives the other party access to your entire account: every position, every balance, full order history, linked addresses.
-- **Screenshots** are trivially faked.
-- **Self-reported stats** require trust in the person claiming them.
+- **Screenshots** prove nothing.
+Any number on a screenshot can be edited in thirty seconds.
+- **Self-reported stats** are the same problem with more steps.
+A spreadsheet you filled in is not a proof, it is a claim.
+- **Third-party trackers** require you to permanently connect your exchange account to an external service, which then owns that relationship indefinitely.

 ## Solution